Battle of the Coral Sea: Afternoon operations

-The U.S. aircraft returned and landed on their carriers by 13:38.
+The US aircraft returned and landed on their carriers by 13:38.
 By 14:20, the aircraft were rearmed and ready to launch against the Port Moresby Invasion Force or Gotō's cruisers.
 Fletcher was concerned that the locations of the rest of the Japanese fleet carriers were still unknown.
 He was informed that Allied intelligence sources believed that up to four Japanese carriers might be supporting the MO operation.
 Fletcher concluded that by the time his scout aircraft found the remaining carriers it would be too late in the day to mount a strike.
 Thus, Fletcher decided to hold off on another strike this day and remain concealed under the thick overcast with fighters ready in defense.
 Fletcher turned TF 17 southwest.

-Apprised of the loss of Shōhō, Inoue ordered the invasion convoy to temporarily withdraw to the north and ordered Takagi, at this time located 225 nmi east of TF 17, to destroy the U.S. carrier forces.
-As the invasion convoy reversed course, it was bombed by eight U.S. Army B-17s, but was not damaged.
-Gotō and Kajioka were told to assemble their ships south of Rossel Island for a night surface battle if the U.S. ships came within range.
+Apprised of the loss of Shōhō, Inoue ordered the invasion convoy to temporarily withdraw to the north and ordered Takagi, at this time located 225 nmi east of TF 17, to destroy the US carrier forces.
+As the invasion convoy reversed course, it was bombed by eight US Army B-17s, but was not damaged.
+Gotō and Kajioka were told to assemble their ships south of Rossel Island for a night surface battle if the US ships came within range.

 At 12:40, a Deboyne-based seaplane sighted and reported Crace's detached cruiser and destroyer force on a bearing of 175°, 78 nmi from Deboyne.
 At 13:15, an aircraft from Rabaul sighted Crace's force but submitted an erroneous report, stating the force contained two carriers and was located, bearing 205°, 115 nmi from Deboyne.
-Based on these reports, Takagi, who was still awaiting the return of all of his aircraft from attacking Neosho, turned his carriers due west at 13:30 and advised Inoue at 15:00 that the U.S. carriers were at least 430 nmi west of his location and that he would therefore be unable to attack them that day.
+Based on these reports, Takagi, who was still awaiting the return of all of his aircraft from attacking Neosho, turned his carriers due west at 13:30 and advised Inoue at 15:00 that the US carriers were at least 430 nmi west of his location and that he would therefore be unable to attack them that day.